LDalby/mapping-methods/draft.md

 ## Input data
 Publicly available vector map layers from the FOT (insert proper name and ref) were used.
-In total 43 (- de to marklag og ais) different layers was used (see appendix 1 for details).
+In total XX different layers were used (see appendix 1 for details).

 ## Conversion
 Each of the vector maps were initially converted to raster maps with a resolution of 1 m * 1 m.

-## Making mosaic
+To avoid gaps between feature layers, a buffer was added around all linear features (#ld: hmm also the top one?
+Check up).
+In most cases this buffer will be covered by other layers.
+In the final map only XXX cells are buffers.

+### Special section about fields
+#### The handling of the actual field polygons

+#### Stuff about

+## Combining the layers
+Map layers were organized into thematic layers before combining to the final map.
+E.g. all layers with roads, road verges, road side slopes, tracks, railroads etc. were combined in to a *road* theme.
+Same for built up areas, nature, wet nature, water and cultural areas.

 ## Final map
 Landscape maps for ALMaSS are surface covering and have a resolution of 1 m * 1 m.

-## Tools
+## Mapping Tools
 All handling and analysis of spatial data was done using ArcGIS and the python library *arcpy*.

+## Classification of farms